walmartlabs/concord-website/docs/getting-started/development.md

 ## Making a Release

 All JAR files are signed using a GPG key.
-Pass phase for a key must be configured in `~/.m2/settings.xml`:
+Pass phrase for a key must be configured in `~/.m2/settings.xml`:
 ```xml
 <profiles>